Microsoft Surface Pro 4 review

 Battery Life and Performance

-Battery life, while okay, was a little disappointing given that the Surface Pro 4 is one of the first computers we’ve seen to come with one of Intel’s new Skylake processors which are supposed to be even more power efficient than its energy sipping predecessors.
+Battery life, while okay, was a little disappointing given that the Surface Pro 4 uses Intel's Skylake processors which are supposed to be even more power efficient than its energy sipping predecessors.
 It lasted just over seven and a half hours when browsing the web and playing music while connected to a 802.11n router.
 When playing H.264 video on a loop, it lasted just over eight and a half hours.
-While these scores aren’t bad, other tablets and laptops can last much longer.
+While these scores aren't bad, other tablets and laptops can last much longer.

 This is a shame, especially as our review sample was easily fast enough to replace most laptops and desktops for all but the most demanding workstation-level tasks.
 Our unit came equipped with 8GB of memory, a 256GB SSD and a 2.4GHz Core i5 6300U dual core processor.